matt-long/cmip6-cplhist/README.md

-# CMIP6 Coupler history-file integrations
+# CESM ocean-ice integrations using CMIP6 coupler history-file output

 This repository contains utilities to support running ocean-ice integrations using output from the CESM coupler generated during the fully coupled CMIP6 integrations.